 First Touch

-All Aboard The World Cup Gravy Train
+All Aboard The Infantino World Cup Gravy Train

 Welcome to the World Cup gravy train.
 Gianni Infantino is trying to turn the World Cup finals into a school sports day.
 The new FIFA boss has successfully masterminded the increase from 32 to 48 teams for the 2026 FIFA World Cup.
-I assume each participant will get a medal and probably a gift pack from some despicable company that affiliates itself every four years with the WC.
+I assume each participant will get a medal and probably a gift pack from some despicable company that affiliates itself every four years with the World Cup.

 By Matty Lawrence